 Weight of the Racket

 Where mid-range weight rackets are the most popular segment of racket and are preferable for attacking gameplay.
-And, those who like power hitting, heavy rackets are the best options of all time.
-To know more in-depth research of which is good for yourself, you can read this post What is the Ideal Weight for a Good Badminton Racket?
+And, for those who like power-hitting, heavy rackets are the best options of all time.
+To know more in-depth research on which is good for yourself, you can read this post What is the Ideal Weight for a Good Badminton Racket?

 Below are the recommended string tensions according to a different level of gameplay.

 So, you can decide the string tension of your racket depending on the level of your gameplay.
 If you’re a beginner, I recommend using a low-tension string as it is much powerful and durable.
 However, intermediate and advanced players can try higher string tensions.
 You can read another post of mine where I have talked about the best badminton racket strings.